Upper Hudson AVA: Climate

 The region has two major rivers running through it, the Hudson River and the Mohawk River.
 It is bounded by the Taconic Mountains to the east, the Adirondack Mountains to the North and West and the Catskill Mountains to the south.
 The defining feature of the region which distinguished it from the surrounding areas is Growing Degree Days (GDD), as shown in the chart.
 The Cumulative GDD chart displays data from 19 locations from September 1 to October 31.
 Being that the data is a three-year average, more than 10,000 data points are used.
 Those locations within the AVA are represented with dotted lines.
 Those locations outside the region are solid lines.
 The five temperature locations within the AVA and a location just outside the AVA (Schoharie) all lie in a grouping that plateaus at approximately 2500 GDD.
 The warmer locations along bodies of water have a greater GDD average and those areas in the various mountains surrounding the AVA have a lower GDD.
-The climate zones for the Upper Hudson AVA are predominantly zone 5A and 5B.
-South of the city of Albany, NY and along the Hudson River is zone 6A.
+The USDA plant hardiness zones range from 5a to 6a.